ChrisMagliano/soccer_tournament_scraper/README.md

 - **Dynamic Content Handling**: Selenium waits for content to load dynamically, ensuring that JavaScript-rendered elements are fully loaded before attempting to scrape.

 ### 📈Future Enhancements
-- **Add More Leagues**: Extend the tool to scrape additional leagues or sports available on diretta.it.
+- **Add More Leagues**: Extend the tool to scrape additional leagues or sports available on livescore.com.
 - **Advanced Data Analysis**: Integrate additional Python libraries (e.g., Matplotlib, Seaborn) to provide visual data analysis directly in the GUI.
 - **User Authentication**: Add features to handle user logins and save personalized settings.